 In Florida, the crime of driving under the influence (DUI) of alcohol or drugs is covered under Section 316.193 of the Florida Statutes.
 Under this section, the penalties for a first DUI offense (without aggravating circumstances) include up to a $1,000 fine, up to six months in jail, DUI School, driver license suspension, possibly the installation of an Ignition Interlock Device and more.

-- It is a third conviction within 10 years.
+- It is the defendant’s third conviction within 10 years.

-- It is a fourth or subsequent DUI offense.
+- It is the defendant’s fourth or subsequent DUI offense.

 - Someone was seriously injured due to the impaired driving.